chaevsfe/CreateReiViewer-Fly/README.md

 # Create Fly: Recipe Viewer

-Shows Create Fly's machine recipes in [Roughly Enough Items](https://modrinth.com/mod/rei) on Fabric, Minecraft 26.2.
+Shows Create Fly's machine recipes in [Roughly Enough Items](https://modrinth.com/mod/rei) and [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei) on Fabric, Minecraft 26.2.

-Create Fly recipe-viewer support for REI: mixing, crushing, pressing, milling and sequenced-assembly recipe is is visible now in REI.
+Create Fly recipe-viewer support: mixing, crushing, pressing, milling and sequenced-assembly recipe is is visible now in REI/JEI.

-It is not affiliated with ZurrTum, the Create team, or the REI authors.
+It is not affiliated with ZurrTum, the Create team, or the REI and JEI authors.

 ## What it covers